Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose with specific verbs ('configure and add a server from a URL') and distinguishes it from siblings by mentioning the LLM sampling approach.
-It explicitly differentiates from 'configure_server_prompt' for generating prompts without sampling.
+The description clearly states the tool's purpose: 'Use LLM sampling to intelligently configure and add a server from a URL.'
+It lists the workflow steps and distinguishes from the alternative 'configure_server_prompt' for generating prompts without sampling.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.